 They say desperate times call for desperate measures.
-If you are facing an unplanned pregnancy, you may be feeling desperate, perhaps even thinking about some of those desperate measures – like “homemade abortion.”
+If you are facing an unplanned pregnancy, you may be feeling desperate.
+Perhaps you’re thinking about some of those desperate measures – like “homemade abortion.”
 Can you end a pregnancy on your own with a homemade abortion?
 Please read on and consider these important facts about homemade abortion.

 First, know that you don’t have to go through this experience alone.
-For over thirty-five years, Avenue Women’s Center has worked and walked with hundreds of women in Chicagoland facing unintended pregnancies.
+For four decades, Avenue Women’s Center has assisted thousands of women in Chicagoland facing unintended pregnancies.
 It’s likely that some of them have been in situations very similar to yours.
 Please contact us today.
 Allow us to share this experience with you, and help you as you seek to determine your best solution.

 You are not the first to find yourself in this position.
-Although every circumstance is unique, women throughout the ages and all over the world have struggled in dealing with an unwanted pregnancy.
-Although abortion has been legalized in the United States, you may have reasons why you would consider attempting an abortion at home.
+Every woman’s circumstance is unique.
+But, women throughout the ages and all over the world have struggled in dealing with an unwanted pregnancy.
+Although abortion is legal in the United States, you may have reasons why you would consider attempting abortion at home.
 Whatever your situation and reasons, it’s important for you to be aware of a number of things about homemade abortion.

-There are many myths about abortion – for example, that an abortion can be brought on by certain physical activity, certain foods, or herbs.
+There are many myths about abortion.
+Some believe abortion can be brought on by certain physical activity, certain foods, or herbs.
 The reality is that many of the practices you may hear or read about are partially or completely ineffective at best.
-If ineffective or incomplete, the result may be that you would need to undergo medical treatment and a clinical abortion in order to finish the process you have attempted.
+If ineffective or incomplete, you may need to undergo medical treatment and a clinical abortion in order to finish the process you have attempted.

 At worst, a homemade abortion can be very risky, with the possibility of great harm to the life and health of the woman.
 Dangers may include self-poisoning, hemorrhaging, or even death.